We have to start with the fact that we ALL at one time or another have felt lonely,

 When you think about the relationship, assess what choices you have made or habits that you could change about yourself.
 Relationships are a complex dynamic and there are always things that we can learn about ourselves to grow so that the same mistakes are not repeated.

-Do I choose people that have a common trait that is unhealthy?
+2. Do I choose people that have a common trait that are unhealthy?

 You are not alone, there are many people that are single and enjoying this phase of life so let’s talk about the positives.